avo-hq/docs.avohq.io/docs/3.0/cache.md

 `cache_store` configuration option is expecting a cache store object, the lambda syntax can be useful if different stores are desired on different environments.

 :::warning `MemoryStore` in production
-Our computed system do not use MemoryStore in production because it will not be shared between multiple processes (when using Puma).
+Our recomendation is to not use MemoryStore in production because it will not be shared between multiple processes (when using Puma).
 :::

 <Option name="`cache_hash`">